 Using a file-by-file system, one backup technique available is called incremental backup.
 In this technique, a backup of all files is performed periodically, and a backup of the modified files is done more frequently.
 For example, a complete backup of all files may be performed Monday evening at closing time.
 Then, on Tuesday through Friday, only the modified files are saved into separate directories on the archive.
 In the next week, the process is repeated with a DIFFERENT set of archive diskettes.
 Depending on preferences, there may be four or five archives being cycled in this fashion.
-If a complete restore is needed, restore from the last complete backup, then restore from each of the partial backups first, and if it is not found there, restore the file from the most recent complete backup.
+If a complete restore is needed, restore from the last complete backup, then restore from each of the partial backups taken since then.
+If only one file is needed, look in the most recent partial backups first, and if it is not found there, restore the file from the most recent complete backup.